 Ultimately, I didn't return as a freelancer to that job when I returned.
 This was probably for the best.
 Being on my own has really allowed me to take my business to the next level.
 Now I get to work on some of the most creative and exciting projects.
 I'm continually meeting new and exciting people with similar spirits.
 I'm engaged with groups that inspire me to do things I never thought I'd do.
 Being fully on my own has given me great revelations about past failures and successes.

 The truly amazing part of the whole experience was that even though I thought I needed that net, I didn't need it after all.
 Sure, having it helped me, but only enough to realize that I've got this.
 And I do.

-In an upcoming post, I'll be talking about some of the lessons learned while traveling in Bali, and how it's shaped my journey!!
-Please sign up below to be updated on new posts as soon as they're live!
+In the next post, I'll be talking about some of the lessons learned while traveling in Bali, and how it's shaped my journey!!
+Check it out here!

 Don't get stuck on where to begin!
 Download our FREE 7-Page Fashion Startup Checklist today to remove the guesswork and launch your brand with ease.